UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_03.md

 Notes: Although we saw previously that a layered density chart is better than a stacked histogram, it is not effective in comparing this many distributions either.
+Particularly not when the bulk of the distribution is concentrated in a small area, such as the low x-values in this plot.

-Here, the density chart shares many of the issues with the histogram from the previous slide, and this visualization is a poor choice for our data.
+This density chart shares many of the issues with the histogram from the previous slide, and this visualization is a poor choice for our data.

-We could try faceting vertically with one distribution per plot, but there would be a lot of subplots with this many genres and they might not be that easy to compare when they are in subplots far apart.
+We could try faceting vertically with one density or histogram per facets, but there would be a lot of subplots with this many genres and they might not be that easy to compare when they are in facets far apart.

-So what can we do to create an effective comparison between all the genres?
+So how can we create an effective comparison between all the genres?

 ---

-## Bar charts are effective for comparing a single value but hides any variation
+## Bar charts are effective for comparing a single value per group but hides variation

 ``` python
 alt.Chart(movies_extended).mark_bar().encode(